 Access Request Scope

-Use this setting when you would like to restrict the accounts only to mapped accounts when requesting for Access via workflow
+Use this setting when you would like to restrict the accounts only to mapped accounts when requesting Access via workflow

 |Password Security||Use this setting to change the password of the account after every session|

 |Update Password Scope||Use this setting when you would like to restrict the accounts only to entitled accounts when requesting for password change|